 - Minimize alcohol.
 It’s tempting to kick back a gin and tonic on your flight – and by all means do so if that’s your thing.
 But don’t have 6 of them…being hungover and jet lagged is miserable…

-After your flight, there are a few jet lag tips you can employ to help you recover quicker:
+After your flight, there are a few jet lag tips you can employ to help you recover from jet lag quicker:

 - Eat on the local schedule.
 Continuing to normalize your body is a key aspect to getting over jet lag.
 So, even if you are not hungry, eat if it’s lunch time.